Our Mission & Program Overviews

 Accessing healthy foods in Needham

-Every month our Food Pantry helps to put food on a the table of over 400 Needham residents.
-During these past two years, the pandemic has had a direct impact on the residents of Needham who are feeling the affects of food insecurity.
-As the need for food has increased so has our committment to not just providing food but offering healthy, fresh food that will give our customers the opportunity to improve their wellbeing through nutritious meals.
+Every month our Food Pantry helps to put food on a the table of over 600 Needham residents.
+During these past three years, the pandemic has had a direct impact on the residents of Needham who are feeling the affects of food insecurity.
+As the need for food has increased so has our commitment to not just providing food but offering healthy, fresh food that will give our customers the opportunity to improve their wellbeing through nutritious meals.

 With the help of our food partners we provide everything from fresh fruits and vegetables and lean proteins to cleaning supplies and toiletry items.
 Our customers shop with us two times a month and benefit from other programs designed specifically for their needs like the Holiday gift program and the Birthday program.